-Now, remember: Disney will get only about 50-55% of the film’s grosses in the United and Canada, and about 40% of the grosses elsewhere.
+Now, remember: Disney will get only about 50-55 percent of the film’s grosses in the United and Canada, and about 40 percent of the grosses elsewhere.
 For the time being, that roughly translates into approximately $75 million for a studio that has spent — if reports are accurate — at least $350 million on John Carter.

 Taylor Kitsch / John Carter photos: Disney Enterprises.